List of Gabby's Dollhouse episodes

 Gabby's Dollhouse is an American live-action/animated/interactive preschool television series created by Traci Paige Johnson and Jennifer Twomey for Netflix.
-The series was released on Netflix on January 5, 2021, Nick Jr. Channel on May 1, 2023, and on Nickelodeon on June 5, 2023.
+The series was released on Netflix on January 5, 2021, the Nick Jr. Channel on May 1, 2023, and on Nickelodeon on June 5, 2023.

-As of November 17, 2025, 81 episodes of Gabby's Dollhouse have been released, concluding the twelfth season.
+As of September 14, 2026, 90 episodes of Gabby's Dollhouse have been released.